qmk/qmk_firmware/docs/feature_advanced_keycodes.md

   * `ALL_T(kc)` - is Hyper (all mods) when held and *kc* when tapped.
 To read more about what you can do with a Hyper key, see [this blog post by Brett Terpstra](http://brettterpstra.com/2012/12/08/a-useful-caps-lock-key/)
   * `LCAG_T(kc)` - is CtrlAltGui when held and *kc* when tapped
   * `MEH_T(kc)` - is like Hyper, but not as cool -- does not include the Cmd/Win key, so just sends Alt+Ctrl+Shift.

-?> Due to the way that keycodes are structured, any modifiers specified as part of `kc`, such as `LCTL()` or `KC_LPRN`, will only activate when held instead of tapped.

-?> Additionally, if there is at least one right modifier, any other modifiers will turn into their right equivalents, so it is not possible to "mix and match" the two.

 # One Shot Keys